Blog > Treatment Strategies > Undiagnosed ADHD in Adults: Signs, Symptoms & Clinical Red Flags

 Even when hyperactivity (running around, constant fidgeting) isn’t obvious, adults with undiagnosed ADHD may report internal restlessness or difficulty sitting still.
 Their muscles may feel tense.
 This internal agitation can often be misinterpreted as anxiety, but it can be one of the signs of untreated ADHD in adults.

 Problems with executive functioning can affect the motivation of an adult with ADHD.
 Initiating tasks, switching between tasks, or sticking with long-term goals may feel overwhelming.
-Adults with untreated ADHD may delay tasks until the last minute, feel paralyzed by starting, or believe “I need a full day” to complete something minimal.
-Fatigue may also follow from the mental exertion of masking symptoms, known as “mental masking fatigue.”
-Problems with low motivation and fatigue can dramatically impact a person with ADHD's productivity.
-It might be hard for them to keep up at work or keep their house clean, leading to other effects like work performance and relationship problems.
+Adults with untreated ADHD may delay tasks until the last minute, feel paralyzed by starting, or believe they “need a full day” to complete something minimal.
+Fatigue may also follow from the mental exertion of masking symptoms, known as mental masking fatigue.
+Problems with low motivation and fatigue can dramatically impact productivity, making it hard to keep up at work or maintain a household.

 People with ADHD may misjudge how long a task will take, chronically run late, or lose track of time altogether.
 This phenomenon, sometimes called time blindness, is one of the more distinctive signs of untreated ADHD in adults.